neuefische/wd-flipped-classroom-curriculum/sessions/js-modern-syntax/README.md

 const { keepsLeavesInWinter = false } = tree;
 ```

-#### Rest syntax in object destructuring
+#### Rest Syntax in Object Destructuring

-- Explain that the rest syntax(`...`) can be used to collect all other properties and extract
-  them into one variable:
+- Explain that the rest syntax (`...`) can be used to collect all other properties and extract them into one variable:

 ```js
 const { name, ...information } = tree;

 console.log(information); // {age: 1200, scientificName: 'quercus',}
 ```

----

 ### Destructuring Assignment - Arrays